mbruges/mbruges.github.io/blogarchive/CodingOnTheTitanic.md

 > It's the Academy, except Plato is some anonymous Eastern European computer science student, whose profile pic is Shadow the Hedgehog and whose final post before logging off forever was a withering review of 'You, Me And Dupree'.

 ## Drinking from the hosepipe
 So what's different now?
 Well: The Bots.

-Perhaps unsurprisingly - and as a clear vindication of the **Relentless Googling** school of pedagogy - they have been doing *exactly the same thing*.
+Perhaps unsurprisingly - and as a clear vindication of the 'Relentless Googling' school of pedagogy - they have been doing *exactly the same thing*.
 Day in, day out, they've been doom-scrolling.
-And they've already digested every single one of those haunted forum posts, manically hoovering it all up in the name of training data before *The Man* shuts off the API firehouse.
+And they've already digested every single one of those haunted forum posts, manically hoovering it all up in the name of training data before *The Man* shuts off the [API](https://techcrunch.com/2023/04/18/reddit-will-begin-charging-for-access-to-its-api/) [firehose](https://www.engadget.com/twitter-shut-off-its-free-api-and-its-breaking-a-lot-of-apps-222011637.html).

 Obviously, Bots Are Liars Sometimes.
 Even the [really expensive ones](https://www.theverge.com/2023/4/19/23689554/google-ai-chatbot-bard-employees-criticism-pathological-liar).
 But that's only a problem if you treat it as a search engine, a machine for delivering Truth (and even then: come on, didn't you have the 'Beware of Google' lesson in Year 6 ICT?).

 Instead, treat it as what it is: a hideous amalgamated chimera of every midnight scream into the digital void, and every echo - helpful and unhelpful - that came to The Poster's aid.
-The Forum is *never* right the first time (not unless your problem is extremely obvious, as people will [politely remind you](https://lmgtfy.app/?q=how+do+i+switch+my+computer+on)): the latent threat of Bricking From Blind Copying gives pause to that.
-And so neither should we expect The Bot to be an ever-reliable truth-giver.
+The Forum is *never* right the first time (not unless your problem is extremely obvious, as people will [politely remind you](https://lmgtfy.app/?q=how+do+i+switch+my+computer+on)).
+It is in the sifting and panning for gold that we really learn, with the latent threat of Bricking From Blind Copying providing just enough jeopardy to give you meaningful pause to reflect.
+Neither should we expect The Bot, then, to be an ever-reliable truth-giver.

-But what it is capable of - what it *excels* at - is giving you an endless stream of vaguely helpful, possibly correct-sounding suggestions that might get you the solution to your problem.
+But what The Bot is capable of - what it excels at - is giving you an endless stream of vaguely helpful, possibly correct-sounding suggestions that might get you the solution to your problem.
 Or better yet, for our purposes: they'll nudge into thinking along the right lines.

 ## 'Dig your own grave and [save](https://youtu.be/7jYPp9w-0Uk?t=5)!'
 Of course, the bullish case is to say the bots can [already code](https://github.com/features/copilot).
 And I've no doubt at all that they can do it better than me, even if their errors are more hallucinatory than mine (have *they* got a search history that includes one hundred variations of `why github not syncing please help`?
 I think *not*).